Small ball probabilities for the passage time in planar first-passage percolation: Introduction

 Finally, let us remark that the perturbation argument used in this paper is similar to that of Chatterjee \cite{chatterjee2019general} with one notable difference.
 In \cite{chatterjee2019general} the author considers a single perturbation of the weights while in here we are continuously perturbing the weights.
 We then show that this continuous perturbation quickly pushes the passage time out of any given interval.
+To establish this, we use a slightly more robust perturbation lemma that holds in greater generality and captures small probabilities (see Section~\ref{sec:mermin} below).

-\subsection{acknowledgments}
+\subsection{Acknowledgments}

 We thank Barbara Dembin, Ron Peled, Daniel Ahlberg and Daniel de la Riva for fruitful discussions about this problem.
+We thank the two referees of the paper for their comments.